rickliddle/AuthnSpike/README.md

 # AuthnSpike
-Spike/POC for BDD authentication manager
+Spike/POC for BDD authentication manager using SpecFlow